List of Euphoria characters: Fezco

 Fez is a local drug dealer with a close, sibling-like relationship with Rue.
-He was raised by his grandmother who is now invalid.
+He was raised by his grandmother who is now disabled.
 He lives with Ashtray, whom he considers his business partner, and even though they do not appear to be related, he treats him like a brother.
 He starts a camaraderie (with romantic undertones) with Lexi in Season 2.